lionralfs/frontend/README.md

 ## Setup

-To start developing, there are 2 options to get the project up and running:
+To start developing, there are two options to get the project up and running:

 1. via Docker